lljchem8/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration

 This is the final project for "Full Stack Web Developer Nanodegree" on Udacity.
-In this project, took a baseline installation of a Linux distribution on a virtual machine and prepared it to host web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+In this project, took a baseline installation of a Linux distribution on Amazon lightsail and prepared it to host a flask web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 ## SSH into AWS server